Competitions, Challenges, and Industry Prizes

 The Solar District Cup challenges multidisciplinary student teams to design and model optimized distributed solar energy systems for a campus or urban district.
 The competition engages students across the engineering, urban planning, and finance disciplines to reimagine how energy is generated, managed, and used in a district.

 The American-Made Challenges incentivize the nation's entrepreneurs to reassert American leadership in the energy marketplace.
 These new challenges seek to lower the barriers U.S.-based innovators face in reaching manufacturing scale by accelerating the cycles of learning from years to weeks.
-They create partnerships that connect entrepreneurs to the private sector and the network of Department of Energy national laboratories across the nation.
+They create partnerships that connect entrepreneurs to the private sector and the network of DOE national laboratories across the nation.

 The Furthering Advancements to Shorten Time (FAST) Commissioning for Pumped-Storage Hydropower (PSH) Prize aims to attract ideas to reduce the time, cost, and risk required to commission PSH projects.
 Today's electricity system is changing rapidly and hydropower and PSH have an essential role in contributing to the resilience, reliability, and affordability of the U.S. power system.